|Long Name:||United Mexican States|

-The central and most of the eastern parts of the country, including its capital Mexico City, observe Central Standard Time (Zona Centro).
-Most of western Mexico, including the states of Baja California Sur, Chihuahua, Nayarit, Sinaloa, and Sonora, use Mountain Standard Time (Zona Pacífico).
+The central and most of the eastern parts of the country, including its capital Mexico City and most of Chihuahua observe Central Standard Time (Zona Centro).
+Most of western Mexico, including Baja California Sur, Nayarit, Sinaloa, and Sonora, use Mountain Standard Time (Zona Pacífico).

-These 2 areas, covering nearly all of Mexico, are flanked by much smaller time zones in the country's far east and far west.
-The state of Baja California, bordering California and the Pacific Ocean, is on Pacific Standard Time (Zona Noroeste); Quintana Roo, Mexico's easternmost state, observes Eastern Standard Time (Zona Sureste).
+These two areas, covering nearly all of Mexico, are flanked by much smaller time zones in the country's far east and far west.
+Baja California, bordering California and the Pacific Ocean, is on Pacific Standard Time (Zona Noroeste); Quintana Roo, Mexico's easternmost state, observes Eastern Standard Time (Zona Sureste).

 Generalized Time Zones in Mexico